 Finally, think about how you can better retain your existing employees.
 Do you need to hire fresh talent?
 Do you need to offer more benefits or make changes to the company culture?
 Do you need to invest more in your employees’ well-being?
 Find the right mix of leadership, inspiration and incentives, and you’ll find the key to how to make a profit in business.

 How do businesses make money?
 The most important answer is that they always add real value for their customers.
 The bottom line for how to make a profit isn’t actually a number – it’s the value customers perceive in the business’ product.
 When someone finds a product that fills a need they can’t find anywhere else, they fall in love.

 How do you truly add value your ideal customer can’t ignore?
 Prioritize your market research to understand your customer’s lifestyle and taste.
 By inhabiting your customer’s mind and preferences, you’re able to create compelling innovations customized to your market.
 As you innovate, track how your buyer responds so you can adjust your strategy as needed.

 There aren’t many companies who can say they honestly offer their customers something brand new.
 Those that do are true disruptors, but that doesn’t mean you have to be that type of company to increase profit.
 At this point, successful businesses expand on existing ideas, but they do it in a way that’s useful and appealing to their customers.
 In other words, they strategically innovate.
 To do this, you need to identify who your customer really is and why they need your product or service.

 Just because you’ve created an action plan doesn’t mean your choices are set in stone.
 Monitor your results as your plan progresses.
 Have you figured out how to make a profit in a sustainable way?
-Have you found an effective group of people to work as part of your team?
-Set times that you’ll check in and reevaluate your progress.
+Set times that you’ll check in with your team and reevaluate your progress.
 Maybe this is a monthly thing, or perhaps you check in every three or six months to monitor growth.